 CME Program for Health Care Professionals Who Treat Patients With EoE

 Are you a health care professional interested in learning more about EoE, or do you treat someone with EoE?
-Join us for “Eosinophilic Esophagitis: Guidelines and Emerging Evidence for Effective Management Strategies” on Tuesday, March 8 at 4:30 p.m.
-ET.
+Watch our program “Eosinophilic Esophagitis: Guidelines and Emerging Evidence for Effective Management Strategies” on demand.

-This free continuing medical education (CME) online course will cover the diagnosis and management of EoE.
-The session features an expert panel that will discuss:
+This free continuing medical education (CME) online course covers the diagnosis and management of EoE.
+The session features an expert panel that discusses:

 - How to recognize the symptoms of EoE across a variety of patient ages to facilitate an early diagnosis